42rejects/c-sync-swim-december/team-projects/quiz/README.md

 ##Rules
 * No includes are allowed other than quiz.h
+* You can request that a library be added to quiz.h on the Waffle issue thread
+* No tampering with Makefile, README.md, or includes/quiz.h
 * The 42R header must appear on your .c files.
-* No tampering with Makefile, README.md, or includes/quiz.h
 * Communicate with each other and the Product Owner via Waffle and the Slack.
 * Use your brain, and have fun!